-A variable dent reed is a rigid heddle with removable sections that come in a variety of dent-per-inch (dpi).
+A variable-dent reed is a rigid heddle with removable sections that come in a variety of dent-per-inch (dpi).
 These sections can be mixed and matched and rearranged within the rigid heddle to allow you to weave a piece of cloth with multiple setts.
-Some weavers like to use variable dent reeds to weave with a variety of different sizes of yarn within a cloth or to change up the density of the cloth without changing the yarn.
+Some weavers like to use variable-dent reeds to weave with a variety of different sizes of yarn within a single project or to change up the density of the cloth without changing the yarn.

 How do you use these heddles when weaving?
-For her Aerial Scarf (shown at top) from the Spring 2023 issue, Yvonne Ellsworth alternated 8- and 12-dent pieces along the width of her warp and then used the same warp yarn throughout her scarf.
+For her Aerial Scarf (shown at top) from the Spring 2023 issue, Yvonne Ellsworth alternated 8- and 12-dent pieces across her warp and then used the same warp yarn throughout her scarf.
 Doing so gives the scarf a crammed-and-spaced look without any special threading diagrams or areas of warp where you have several threads acting as one end.

 Goldmine Scarf by Judy Pagels.
 Photo credit: George Boe

-In her Goldmine Scarf in the Summer 2020 issue, Judi Pagels took 4 sections of reed with the same sett and spaced them with about 1/8" between the sections.
-In that 1/8" space, Judi threaded a thicker rope she’d made using her warp yarn, and the finished result is a fabulous scarf with thick areas of interest.
+In her Goldmine Scarf in the Summer 2020 issue, Judy Pagels took 4 sections of reed with the same sett and spaced them with about 1/8" between the sections.
+In that 1/8" space, Judy threaded a thicker rope she’d made using her warp yarn, and the finished result is a fabulous scarf with thick areas of interest.

-The Schacht Variable Dent Reed comes with sections in 4 different setts—5 dpi, 8 dpi, 10 dpi, and 12 dpi—that are about 2.5" wide.
-The Ashford Vari Dent Reed comes with sections in 6 different setts—2.5 dpi, 5 dpi, 7.5 dpi, 10 dpi, 12.5 dpi, and 15 dpi—in 2 different sizes, 2" and 4" wide.
+The Schacht Variable Dent Reed comes with sections in four different setts—5 dpi, 8 dpi, 10 dpi, and 12 dpi—that are about 2.5" wide.
+The Ashford Vari Dent Reed comes with sections in six different setts—2.5 dpi, 5 dpi, 7.5 dpi, 10 dpi, 12.5 dpi, and 15 dpi—in two different sizes, 2" and 4" wide.
 As with the Schacht, the number of each section you receive depends on your reed width.

 Kromski's Weaver’s Choice Heddle.
 Photo credit: George Boe

-In all 3 cases, the number of sections of each sett you receive depends on the width of the heddle you need for your loom.
-These variable dent reeds will work only on looms of the same brand, so you if you have an Ashford loom, you can’t use the Schacht variable dent reed and vice versa.
+In all three cases, the number of sections of each sett you receive depends on the width of the heddle you need for your loom.
+These variable-dent reeds will work only on looms of the same brand, so you if you have an Ashford loom, you can’t use the Schacht variable-dent reed and vice versa.
 Also, as with any loom accessory, before ordering, always make certain the variable dent reed you want will work for your specific loom width and type.